 We saw the basics of a submit file in the quick start guide, but here we'll drill down into some of the specifics.
 This is by no means an exhaustive guide, as ever the HTCondor Documentation is recommended as a reference.
 Aside for some differences around the exact memory / cpu amounts you can request, you should be able to use an HTCondor submit file you use elsewhere here at CERN.
-That said, there are also some local shortcuts that we've added to help people, especially with a transition from the old batch system.
+That said, there are also some local shortcuts that we've added to help people.
 We detail those differences here too.

 Default schedd mapping

 aiadm will benefit from our internal configuration that automatically maps a user to a specific schedd.
 This mapping ensures that users get a consistent view of their jobs by always interacting with the same schedd.

 To see the current mapping, or to see how to change mapping, please refer to the documentation for myschedd

 HTCondor allows submission to different platforms or architectures with the use of something it calls universes.
 In the submit file, you can specify the universe, like so:

 Most jobs require input and output in order to run.
 HTCondor provides job logging using the following job submission directives:

 input = jobinput.txt output = joboutput.txt error = joberr.txt log = joblog.txt